Important Travel Document Information – Please Read

 Those who wish to remain in the United Kingdom for up to a year as an academic must be able to demonstrate that they are highly qualified in their field of expertise and are visiting to conduct their own research, participate in someone else’s research, teaching, or clinical practise, or participate in a formal exchange with a UK counterpart.

-If you visit the UK often, you may apply for a long-term Standard Visitor visa.
+If you visit the UK frequently, you may apply for a long-term Visitor visa.
 This visa is valid for two, five, or ten years.
 On each visit, you may remain for a maximum of 6 months.
-If you apply while under the age of 18, your long-term Standard Visitor visa will only be valid for 6 months after you reach the age of 18.
+If you apply while under the age of 18, your long-term visa will only be valid for 6 months after you reach the age of 18.

 A Standard Visitor visa obtained prior to travel from outside the UK is a multiple-entry visa, allowing you to return to the UK as long as your visa is valid.